ewuoso/deepsteem/FAQ.md

 dashboard which was created by @nafestw.
 It is built on the steem blockchain where it gets its data from.

-### How do Deepsteem get the current value of steem?
+### How does DeepSteem get the current value of steem?

 The current STEEM price is retrieved from https://coinmarketcap.com, using their REST API.

-### Do i need to log in to Deepsteem with my steemit passowrd before i can access my profile?
+### Do i need to log in to DeepSteem with my steemit password before i can access my profile?

 No, you do not need to log in with your steemit password.
 All you need is your username.

-### What are part of my benefit when i use Deepsteem
+### What are my benefits when i use DeepSteem

-With Deepsteem you can get:
+With DeepSteem you can get:

 * Estimation of incoming curation rewards